 National Institute for Teaching Ethics and Professionalism

-The National Institute for Teaching Ethics and Professionalism was established in 2005 as a consortium of the following five nationally-recognized centers on ethics and professionalism:
+The National Institute for Teaching Ethics and Professionalism is a consortium of the following six nationally-recognized law school programs on ethics and professionalism:

-- The W. Lee Burge Endowment for Law & Ethics at Georgia State University
+- The W. Lee Burge Endowment for Law & Ethics at the Georgia State University College of Law

-Since that time, the Holloran Center for Ethical Leadership in the Professions at the University of St. Thomas School of Law and the Center on the Global Legal Profession at the Maurer School of Law at Indiana University-Bloomington have joined the NIFTEP consortium.
+- The Holloran Center for Ethical Leadership in the Professions at the University of St. Thomas School of Law in Minneapolis

 Other NIFTEP projects include the International Forum on Teaching Legal Ethics and Professionalism, a user-driven online community and resource library for ethics teachers, scholars, and practitioners worldwide.